1. Start by drilling

 2. Mix BoatLIFE Aquapoxy

-Mix BoatLIFE Aquapoxy using 40cc of part “A” and 22cc of part “B”.
+Mix BoatLIFE Aquapoxy using 40cc of part “A” and 20cc of part “B”.
 In a separate cup mix with a tongue depressor or a popsicle stick for one full minute.
 (Note: 2 parts “A” to 1 part “B”).
 Insert the syringe into the end cover (which was forced into the rubber seam) and remove the plunger.
 Pour the mixed Aquapoxy into the syringe.
 Insert the plunger and pump some of the contents through the rubber sealant and under the wood deck.
 Water should start coming out of the second hole.
-Continue to pump the contents of the syringe under the wood deck until signs of epoxy come out the second hole.
-At this point, release pressure on the syringe, remove both the end cover and the syringe, then plug up the rear hole.
+Continue to pump the contents of the syringe under the wood deck until signs of epoxy comes out of the second hole.
+At this point, release pressure on the syringe, remove both the end cover and the syringe, and then plug up both holes with the two plugs.
 Any material left in the syringe should be used up in another area in a similar way to use up the mixed material.
 Clean and wash the syringe with soap and water, vinegar and/or acetone so it can be reused.

 3.Wait 15 to 20 minutes

-Wait 15 to 20 minutes, then remove the plug to see if the epoxy is set hard enough to leave the plug out.
+After 15 to 20 minutes, remove the first plug to see if the epoxy is set hard enough to leave the plug out.
+If so, remove the second plug.
 Leave until fully cured, then fill the holes with BoatLIFE Life-Calk®.
 If caulking in seam is a silicone based material, use Teak Deck Sealant.
 After sealant is cured, sand lightly.
 This process can be repeated until all signs of water under the decks disappear.